 1. If you don't use a homemade taco seasoning, the 4 tablespoons of taco seasonings work out to about two store-bought packets.

-2. For the liquid, you can use water or a beef broth.
+2. For the liquid, you can use water or beef broth.

 Directions for Freezing the prepared Taco Meat:

-Simply weight out the portion sizes you prefer and pack into freezer-safe bags or containers to use later.
+Simply weigh out the portion sizes you prefer and pack them into freezer-safe bags or containers to use later.

 Directions for using fresh ground beef to make the Taco Meat:

-Reduce the pressure cooking time to 20 minutes per each cycle.
+Reduce the pressure cooking time to 20 minutes per cycle.